taming-the-state-in-react/taming-the-state-in-react/manuscript/05-redux-advanced/00a-redux-state.md

 }
 ~~~~~~~~

 The further you have to reach into a deeply nested data structure, the more you have to be careful to keep your data structure immutable.
 Each level of nested data adds more tedious work of maintaining it.
 Therefore, you should use a library called [normalizr](https://github.com/paularmstrong/normalizr).
-The library uses schema defintions to transform deeply nested data structures into dictionaries that have entities and a corresponending list of ids.
+The library uses schema definitions to transform deeply nested data structures into dictionaries that have entities and a corresponding list of ids.

 What would that look like?
 Let's take the previous list of todo items as example.
 First, you would have to define schemas for your entities only once: